hayoc/peepo/README.md

 For more info [peepo.ai](https://peepo.ai) or follow our project board [taiga](https://tree.taiga.io/project/hayoc-peepo/backlog)

 This version is the prototype of peepo.
-The real version, written in C++, can be found here: https://github.com/hayoc/peepo
+A version with the aim of performance, written in C++, can be found here: https://github.com/hayoc/peepo

 ## Installation
 ```bash